Five 5G Benefits for Businesses

 Running critical business operations can be difficult when your internet connection is slowing down the process.
 5G’s speeds will enable quicker operations, communication, and room for growth.
 With the increasing number of connected devices and network demands, 4G isn’t cutting it anymore.

-5G speeds are up to 100 times faster than 4G speeds (Source: Tech Target).
+5G’s median speeds in Canada are up to 205% faster than 4G speeds.

 To wrap your head around how much faster 5G is, imagine downloading a movie before a flight.
 With 4G speeds, you’ll be stuck waiting for roughly 45 minutes on average for that two-hour HD movie to download.
 With 5G speeds, you can download that movie in 5 minutes.
 Now apply that to your business and imagine how many things you could check off today’s to-do list with that type of speed.